-This course discusses the chemistry of the main group (non-transition metal) elements of the periodic table.
-It deals with the structure and bonding of non-molecular solids, stereochemistry and bonding of main group compounds including electron deficient compounds as well as the systematic study of the chemistry of the main group elements and compounds.
+This course discusses the chemistry of the main group (nontransition metal) elements of the periodic table.
+It deals with the structure and bonding of non-molecular solids, stereochemistry and bonding of main group compounds including electron chemistry of the main group elements and compounds.

-CHEM 350 - Organic Chemistry I
+CHEM 350 - Organic Chemistry I Every Year, Fall 3(3-0-3)